 A water that was never only water

-When the great antiquarian John O'Donovan came through Clare in 1839, gathering the lore of every parish for the Ordnance Survey, he set down what the people told him of Killone: that the lake was believed by the natives to be enchanted.
-It was not an idle phrase.
-They held that a whole town lay drowned beneath the surface, and that once in a great while — on the right evening, in the right year — its roofs and walls could be seen down through the water by anyone with the eyes for it.
+The lake is Killone, in the Irish Cill Eóin, the church of Saint John.
+On its edge stand the roofless walls of an old abbey, founded around 1190 for a community of Augustinian nuns, and a holy well of Saint John's name rises close by, visited still on the saint's feast.
+When the great antiquarian John O'Donovan came through Clare in 1839, gathering the lore of every parish for the Ordnance Survey, he set down what the people told him of this water: that the lake was believed by the natives to be enchanted.
+It was no idle phrase.
+They held that a whole town lay drowned beneath the surface, and that once in a great while, on the right evening, in the right year, its roofs and walls could be seen down through the water by anyone with the eyes for it.

 This is an old, deep Irish idea, the drowned country under the lake; you find it from Lough Neagh to the lost land off the Clare coast.
 A lake was a doorway.
 The surface was a skin between this world and another, and the things that lived on the far side of it could, on occasion, come through.
 Killone was such a place.
 The water gathers in a hollow between the townlands, dark under its wooded ridge, and drains away north and east by Ballybeg toward the River Fergus and the broad Shannon beyond.
 And in that water, the people said, there lived a mermaid.